Both intermittent fasting and ketosis have gotten much attention lately.

-While this fasting detox helps prevent cancer, diabetes, liver, or autoimmune diseases, it also slows down the aging process (Levine et al. 20172).
+While this fasting detox helps prevent cancer, diabetes, liver, or autoimmune diseases, it also slows aging (Levine et al. 20172).

 Like a ketogenic diet, fasting can improve results in terms of longevity and age-related diseases.

-In addition to autophagy, the reduction of inflammation in the body immensely contributes to this anti-aging effect.
+In addition to autophagy, reducing inflammation in the body immensely contributes to this anti-aging effect.